Philadelphia Product Liability Lawyer

 - Meet with you to discuss how your injuries happened, who the at-fault parties may be, and what your case may be worth

-- Investigate the circumstances of your injury and gather any evidence
+- Investigate the circumstances of your injury and gather any evidence such as photos and videos from surveillance cameras, and police, ambulance and medical records

 - Help you obtain proper medical care and document all injuries and their progression